GingerDeity/GingerDeity.github.io/_pages/rainfall.md

 # How to Play and Download
 Download:
-- To play the game yourself, simply download the zip file, extract it, and it should work on any Windows machine!
+- To play the game yourself, simply follow the itch.io link below, download the .exe file, and it should work on any Windows machine!
-- button here
+- <a href="https://atreyum.itch.io/rainfall" target="_blank" rel="noopener noreferrer"></a>

 Controls:
 - Left-Click: pick-up/drop items, purchase items, add/subtract to/from inventory